 What are Malicious Plugins?

 Malicious plugins are much similar to legitimate ones.
-They function as they should and perform in the same way as you would expect them to.
+They function as they should and perform in the same way as you expect them to.
 The only difference between malicious and legitimate plugin is in their coding.
-These infected plugins will allow the attacker to get an entry of your site, which they can use to upload malicious files or alter with your site’s existing content.
+These infected plugins will allow the attacker to get an entry to your site, which they can use to upload malicious files or alter with your site’s existing content.

 According to Denis Sinegubko of the Sucuri Blog, there are a few universal types of malicious code that are added to these plugins.

 Suppose, a hacker include functions in the plugin’s code that creates a new user with a known username and password and set it up to send themselves an email when a site has installed the plugin.
-Then they can go to a different address they’ve set on that site’s server and do anything they want like steal personal information or upload malicious files.
+Then they can go to a different address they’ve set on that site’s server and do anything they want like stealing personal information or uploading malicious files.
 You can read this article to check for vulnerabilities in WordPress website.

 How Does Plugin Get Infected?